eloitanguy/jej/README.md

 ## Training PyTorch models

-Before starting training, configure your network by modifying RNN_CONFIG in `config.py` and adjust your training parameters by changing TRAIN_CONFIG
+Before starting training, configure your network by modifying RNN_CONFIG in `config.py` and adjust your training parameters by changing TRAIN_CONFIG.
+Remark: if you change the Auto-Encoder vocabulary settings, you must run the command `python dataset.py` in order to prepare the vocabulary file.

 When you are satisfied, make sure that you are using the right inference functions at the bottom of `train.py`, then you can simply run: